Analyse performance of parallel software, identify issues and recommend performance improvements

 - Analysis and Improvement of HPC Software Performance: ADF Modeling Suite Jonathan Boyle, Sally Bridgwater, Nick Dingle

-Efficiency metrics give an overview of how well the parallelization of the applications works and how efficient the hardware is used.
+One of the strengths of POP is our efficiency “metrics” which sit at the heart of our methodology.
+These metrics give an overview of how well the parallelization of the applications works and how efficient the hardware is used.
 Each efficiency metric investigates one source of common inefficiency in a parallel program.
 The metrics are organized in a hierarchy which allows you to drill down from the top level Global Efficiency to specific inefficiencies in a program, they give a detailed overview of the parallel performance of an application in a very condensed form.
-View the Technical Poster describing the service that the POP project offers here.
+Learn more about the POP methodology, latest efficiency metrics for hybrid code, and some of our success stories demonstrating what POP services can help you to achieve.